 The Intern Experience

-Internships are based in PFJ's New York office and last for 10 weeks over the summer (specific dates are flexible).
+Internships are based in PFJ's New York office and last for 10 weeks over the fall, spring or summer semester (specific dates are flexible).
 Each intern will work directly with PFJ's co-founders to design and deliver a substantive project based on the intern's skills and interests, and related to PFJ's organizational or programmatic development.
 Sample projects could include:

 Help build a vetted network of community partners to support PFJ’s work in Wilmington and Oakland by identifying the very best treatment facilities, civil legal practitioners, emergency housing options, and other vital service providers

 Work with our monitoring & evaluation team to develop the key metrics and data collection processes that we will use to understand PFJ’s impact as a new pilot program and ensure our services are as effective as possible over time

 Develop an omni-channel communications plan to support PFJ’s program launch, including identifying potential opportunities to spread the word about PFJ and developing content to tell PFJ’s story through specific channels

 In addition, interns may be asked to take on some operational responsibilities, such as preparing meeting materials, contributing to PFJ's social media accounts, supporting grant applications, or tracking donor contributions.

 Who You Are

 An undergraduate or graduate student with a minimum GPA of 3.0